 Who’s ready for some football?
 If you’re entertaining for Super Bowl Sunday and need to feed a crowd, we’ve got you covered!
-We’ve teamed up with Alexandre Cohen, one of the Executive Chefs at Back of House catering.
+We’ve teamed up with Alexandre Cohen, one of the Executive Chefs at Arthurs.
 He’s a self-taught chef and has worked in opening several top Montreal hot spots, from Greasy Spoon to Ryu.
 So, what’s on the menu?
 Today, we’re showing you how to make spare ribs, eggplant fries, wings, and pulled pork potato skin nachos… all in a slow cooker.
 Ready?
 Press play and get the recipes below:

 1) Chinese Spare Ribs

 Ask butcher to cut baby back ribs length wise in half, and cut to fit into slow cooker

 Rub ribs with spice rub of your choice (chinese 5 spice, brown sugar, cumin, salt, granulated onion & garlic and a bit of oil) – you can leave it overnight rubbed to let the flavours sink in

 Boil water, onions, garlic, fresh tomatoes, brown sugar and soy sauce in a slow cooker

 Add ribs once boiled to the cooker – leave on medium for up to 2 hours

 Once ribs are tender but still firm, remove ribs with a slotted spoon and set aside